redhat-cop/agnosticd/tools/runner/README.md

 ## Podman

-Podman is required as the Ansible Playbooks will run in a container using an execution environment.
+Podman is required as the Ansible Playbooks are executed in a container using an execution environment.

 If you wish to use Docker instead, create an alias from podman to docker:

 ```bash
 alias podman=docker
 ```

-## AWS Credentials

-As the scripts will deploy an OpenShift cluster on AWS, have your credentials and sanbox number ready.

 ## AgnosticD Home